 |Hofstra University||12,333||4-year, Private not-for-profit|

 |The John Marshall Law School||1,544||4-year, Private not-for-profit|

 The Princeton Review recently released the 2011 editions of its Best 300 Business Schools and Best 172 Law Schools.
 Rather than...

-Business law majors focus on the law as it pertains to the operation of and commercial transactions between organizations.
-This...
+Business Law is generally a major which focuses on the law as it pertains to the operation of and commercial transactions...